Abdul Hafiz Mallik

-Abdul Hafiz Mallik (born 14 August 1951) is a Awami League politician and a former Jatiya Sangsad member representing the Barisal-6 constituency.
+Abdul Hafiz Mallik (born 14 August 1951) is an Awami League politician and a former Jatiya Sangsad member representing the Barisal-6 constituency.
 He is a retired Major General of the Bangladesh Army.

 Career

-Mallik was the Engineer-in-Chief from 14 August 1996 to 24 February 2001.
-He retired as a major general from the Bangladesh Army.
+Mallik was the engineer-in-chief of the Bangladesh Army from 14 August 1996 to 24 February 2001.
+He retired as a major general.
 He is the chairman of Best Life Insurance Limited.

 Mallik was elected to parliament from Barisal-6 as an Awami League candidate on 7 January 2024.
 He is the chairman of Sheikh Fazilatunnessa Mujib Memorial KPJ Specialized Hospital.
 He is a member of Bangabandhu Memorial Trust.